iled/gsimcli/docs/gui.rst

 The gsimcli homogenisation process is based on a geostatistical stochastic simulation method.
-It is necessary to specify several options related to that part of the process, however, we provide you with a set of default values.
+It is necessary to specify several options related to that part of the process, however, a set of default values are provided in the GUI.
 Also, the less relevant [to the homogenisation process] simulation parameters are conveniently hidden and placed in a section for `Advanced`_ settings.